 The share of Holocaust denial in the top 30 search results (singular messages including comments) about the Holocaust on 4chan rose from about a third at the beginning of the month to more than half of the posts following Hamas's terrorist attack.
-Some users advocated for a second Holocaust and celebrated the violence against Israelis, sometimes expressed in memes.
-70 A user posted a picture of a paraglider with the meme "Pepe the Frog".
-The alt right has adopted "Pepe the Frog" as an image that stands for people of the alt right.71 By conflating the paraglider meme, a symbol of Hamas' October 7 assault, with "Pepe the Frog", the user identifies the alt right (and
+Some users advocated $for a second \, Holocaust \, and \, celebrated \, the \, violence \, against$ Israelis, sometimes expressed in memes.
+A user posted a picture of a paraglider with the meme "Pepe the Frog".
+The alt right has adopted "Pepe the Frog" as an image that stands for people of the alt right.
+70 By conflating the paraglider meme, a symbol of Hamas' October 7 assault, with "Pepe the Frog", the user identifies the alt right (and themselves) with Hamas terrorists (see Figure 2).
 Some users openly called for the mass murder of Jews with slogans like "Total Kike Death."
 Only a few users challenged antisemitic content, with some apparently trolling antisemites on 4chan.
 Overall, the analysis paints a disturbing picture of 4chan as a breeding ground for antisemitism and Holocaust denial, with limited counternarratives and increasing acceptance of extremist views endorsing violence against Jews.